-The performance of shotgun sequencing of antibodies declines when analysing more complex samples
+Loss of sequence extraction fidelity for higher complexity samples using only shotgun proteomics data

 The outcome of a two-stage shotgun sequencing approach using STITCH is shown for the monoclonal (panel a-b) and mixed sample (panel c-d).
 Each panel (a-d) shows the residue candidates (letters, green: correct, grey: incorrect) and depth of coverage (bars, grey: sufficient coverage, pink: low coverage) per position.
 The light blue panels (a and c) show results from the initial template selection runs, where high scoring reads are aligned to germline templates from the IMGT.
 The blue panels (b and d) depict results from the definitive runs, where all reads are aligned to a selection of consensus sequences from the template selection run.
 For the monoclonal sample (panel a and b), there are no residues that fall below the lower coverage limit, resulting in very few ambiguous positions (i.e., positions with more than one residue candidate), and very few errors in the consensus sequence.
 All of the latter are limited to the CDRs (marked with “x”).
 This excellent performance is however not retained in the mixture of 3 mAbs sample (panel c and d).
 Stretches of sequences fall below the coverage cut-off, which results in erroneous predictions in the initial template selection run (panel c) and ambiguity in the definitive run (panel d) (again marked with “x”).